-IT IS GENERALLY IMPOSSIBLE TO DETERMINE WHETHER A RATIONAL POINT LIES IN THE INTERIOR OR ON THE BOUNDARY OF A CLOSED SET ALGORITHMICALLY RAJU BARADI, SRINIVAS BOGA, NARENDRA BANDARI, THOGARLA PARIMALA Assistant Professor, Associate Professor Department of Mathematics Kshatriva College of Engineering Abstract: It seems true that we can almost always determine the position of a specific point when a set is given.
+IT IS GENERALLY IMPOSSIBLE TO DETERMINE WHETHER A RATIONAL POINT LIES IN THE INTERIOR OR ON THE BOUNDARY OF A CLOSED SET ALGORITHMICALLY RAJU BARADI,SRINIVAS BOGA,NARENDRA BANDARI, THOGARLA PARIMALA Assistant Professor, Associate Professor Department of Mathematics Kshatriya College of Engineering Abstract:

+It seems true that we can almost always determine the position of a specific point when a set is given.
 Namely, we could assert whether this point lies at this set's interior, boundary, or exterior.
 However, this is not always the case in constructive mathematics.
 In this research, we will show that it is generally impossible to algorithmically determine whether a rational point lies in the interior of a closed productive set or on the boundary of it.
 We conduct our proof by making contradictions.
 Firstly, We used an unextendible algorithm to construct a rational point and a closed set on the natural line.
 Secondly, we reformulate the assumption "we could decide whether the point lies in the interior or on the boundary of a closed set" to "we could determine the program will eventually print 1".
 Thirdly, we constructed an extension of the program to all the positive integers, which is a contradiction to our assumption.
 Hence, we concluded that it is impossible to figure out the position of the rational point algorithmically.
 Keywords: Unextendible Program, Constructive Mathematics, Closed Set, Rational Point.

-1. Introduction Bishop, also known as Albert Bishop, was American mathematician contributed significantly to constructive mathematics.
-Born in 1928 in California, Bishop received his Ph.D. from the University of California, Berkeley, in 1955 taught at several universities throughout his career.
+1. Introduction Bishop, also known as Albert Bishop, was American mathematician who an contributed significantly to constructive mathematics.
+Born in 1928 in California, Bishop received his Ph.D. from the University of California, Berkeley, in 1955 taught several and at universities throughout his career.
 His work in constructive mathematics [1] challenged the traditional approach to mathematics, which relies heavily on the principle of excluded middle and the law of noncontradiction.
 Instead, Bishop advocated for a more constructive approach to mathematics, emphasizing the importance of constructive proofs and the existence of mathematical objects that can be explicitly constructed.
 In addition to Bishop, there are also two people that we need to be familiar with.
 They are Andrei Andreevich Markov Jr. Logic of Markov's school that can be described using basic principles: recursive realizability, Markov principle, and classical logic for sentences containing no constructive problems, see Mints.
-[2].
-Markov often focuses on infinite sequences of natural numbers, using Greek letters for arrangements and Latin letters for individual numbers.
-Shanin has said that people have been looking for "natural" (from the baseline and idealized point of view of structural mathematics) ways to understand mathematical judgments of
+[2]. focuses Markov often on infinite sequences of natural numbers, using Greek letters for arrangements and Latin letters for individual numbers.
+Shanin has said that people have been looking for "natural" (from the baseline and idealized point of view of structural mathematics) ways to understand mathematical judgments of different types of constructed objects, see Shanin [3].
+"Unlike traditional mathematics, which is concerned with the existence of mathematical objects, constructive